vuejs/vitepress/docs/guide/deploy.md

+---
+outline: deep
+---

 # Deploy Your VitePress Site

 The following guides are based on some shared assumptions:

-- You are placing your docs inside the `docs` directory of your project.
+- The VitePress site is inside the `docs` directory of your project.
-- You are using the default build output location (`.vitepress/dist`).
+- You are using the default build output directory (`.vitepress/dist`).
 - VitePress is installed as a local dependency in your project, and you have set up the following scripts in your `package.json`:

   ```json